Bacon mac & cheese uses four sharp cheeses mixed with bacon and topped with a buttery Ritz cracker coating for rich, indulgent flavor.

 - 8 oz sharp cheddar

 - 6 oz gruyere (I use 6 month aged)

 - 2 packagaes Ritz crackers

-- Let them brown and get toasty, then remove from heat and set aside
+- Let them get lightly browned and toasty, then remove from heat.

-- Whisk in flour until golden to create a roux
+- Whisk in flour until it forms a paste.

-- Add cooked pasta into the cheese sauce and ¾s of your cooked bacon
+- Add cooked pasta into the cheese sauce and the rest of your cooked bacon.

-- Pour into your baking dish and top with the Ritz crackers and the rest of the bacon
+- Pour into your baking dish and top with the Ritz crackers and bacon.

 - Bake for 20 minutes.